nativestack/react-cardpointe-gateway/README.md

 ## Implementation

-This module requires [`react-bootstrap` v^1.0.0-beta.12 as a _peer dependancy_](https://react-bootstrap.netlify.app).
+This module requires [`react-bootstrap@v^1.0.0-beta.12` as a _peer dependancy_](https://react-bootstrap.netlify.app).
 You can install the version needed after reviewing the doc with:

 `npm install react-bootstrap@1.0.0-beta.12`